home-assistant/home-assistant.io/source/_integrations/template.markdown

 ## YAML configuration

-Entities are defined in your YAML configuration files under the `template:` key.
+Entities (sensors, binary sensors, buttons, images, numbers and selections) are defined in your YAML configuration files under the `template:` key.
 You can define multiple configuration blocks as a list.
 Each block defines sensor/binary sensor/number/select entities and can contain an optional update trigger.

 _For old sensor/binary sensor configuration format, [see below](#legacy-binary-sensor-configuration-format)._